gregfroese/bookstack-notifier/README.md

 ## Installation
 ### Prerequisites
 1. NodeJS
+2. The following npm modules need to be installed: `npm install dotenv nodemailer minimist axios`

 ## Usage
 1. On your Bookstack instance, add a tag to a page and put in an email address for the value